Vandy1104/summative3/README.md

 nodemon index.js

+Access in the browser -
+use your localhost to view the app
 Step 5 - To see the home page - http://localhost/summative3/frontEnd/
-or use ip in the place of localhost
+or use IP address in the place of localhost.

+Authentication
+Only users who has a login username and password can edit profile and manipulate the products such as add, update and delete.
+Otherwise, register as a new user, then login.

+For Checking Backend endpoints functionality -
-In postman use - localhost:3000 or use ip in the place of localhost (/relatedendpoint after port number)
+In postman use - localhost:3000 or use IP in the place of localhost (/relatedendpoint after port number)

 Step 6 - Endpoints